 Best Second Mortgage Rates

-- Discover: Highest loan-to-value (LTV) allowance for new homeowners with little equity
+- Discover — Best for new homeowners with little equity

-- PenFed Federal Credit Union: Best for smaller credit lines from $10,000
+- PenFed Credit Union — Best for small credit lines

-- Citi: Best for large loans and credit lines and homeowners with lots of equity
+- Citi — Best for large loans and credit lines

 |Provider||Loan Types||Loan Rates||Loan Amounts||HELOC Terms||HEL Terms||LTC|